osalzberg/LASchemaValidator-Enhanced/README.md

 To test the enhanced Dynamic type warning functionality:

 1. Visit the live application: https://happy-water-01a48df10.2.azurestaticapps.net
-2. Upload the included `example_dynamic_warnings.manifest.json` file (located in the webapp folder)
+2. Upload any of your own manifest files, or create a test file to see the validation in action
 3. Click "Validate Schema" to see the enhanced warnings
 4. Click "View Details" on any Dynamic type warning to see the expanded information

-### Alternative Test File
-You can also use the `quick_test_dynamic.manifest.json` file in the root directory for a simpler test case.

 ## ⚙️ Deployment